way-to-code/git-macOS/README.md

 You can install Git.framework manually.
 Clone the project locally, build and integrate to your project as a framework

+### XCFramework

+You may download XCFramework from the latests [release page](https://github.com/way-to-code/git-macOS/releases) and integrate it into your project.

+Note that XCFramework support is available [since version 3.0.0](https://github.com/way-to-code/git-macOS/releases/tag/3.0.0).

 ### Swift Package dependency

 When you want to use Git.framework as a dependency in other package, you may follow the given example: